 All underlying causes of addiction are as varied as there are addicts.
 The truth is, a person with substance abuse problems was not born with the condition unless the mother was a user.
 Major or minor trauma can cause a person to use, sometimes it can be out of boredom.
 The individual doesn’t want to feel a certain way and drugs or alcohol numbs that feeling.
 Some felt emotional or physical pain, with no means to deal with it other than consuming substances.
 But taking more drugs makes the body and mind-dependent on them, which results in addiction.

 For an addict, drug use is a solution to a persistent unwanted condition.
 There are solutions to substance abuse and the underlying issues.
 Achieving a drug-free life happens with the right rehab center, suited to the person’s situation and personal needs.

-There are dozens of treatment approaches available to handling substance misuse.
+There are dozens of treatment approaches available to handle substance misuse.
 Each person is different, and our expert referral counsellors can help find the best affordable options that are right for you.